rishi-777/spring-tutorial/readme.md

 When you say byType it will try to match the type of any bean with the property type of the variable that is autowired.

+Note-> Ambiguity in case of autowiring byType
+In case we have two beans of same type and we have put autowiring byType on some bean that is dependent on this type of object/bean then in that case spring will throw error because it will ambiguous for spring to assign which been to the property of our autowiring bean.

+How to solve this?